Modeling and Analysis of VOC-based Interplant Molecular Communication Channel: Results and Discussions

-Fig. \ref{fig:capacity} illustrates the corresponding channel capacity calculated using the Shannon formula, incorporating both the bandwidth data from Fig. \ref{fig:bw} and the SNR profile from Fig. \ref{fig:SNR}.
+Fig. \ref{fig:capacity} illustrates the channel capacity calculated using the Shannon formula, incorporating the SNR profile from Fig. \ref{fig:SNR} and bandwidth.
 The Shannon capacity ($C$) formula is expressed as:

-where $B$ is the bandwidth and $C$ is expressed in bits per second (bps).
+where $B$ is the bandwidth, and $C$ is expressed in bits per second (bps).
+Shannon capacity provides a fundamental upper bound on the maximum achievable information rate over a noisy communication channel, which has been widely used in MC to characterize diffusion-based channels under stochastic propagation and interference \bluecite{bicen2018shannon}.
+Since the VOC-based interplant communication follows advection-diffusion dynamics, Shannon capacity provides an information-theoretic framework to evaluate the communication system.
 It is observed that the capacity initially increases with distance, reaching a peak before gradually declining.
-This can be explained by a trade-off between the initially increasing bandwidth at short ranges and the declining SNR at longer distances.
-At higher distances, both bandwidth and SNR decrease, resulting in a capacity drop.
 Furthermore, increasing noise levels considerably lowers the overall channel capacity.
 These results collectively indicate that the MC physical channel layer in the interplant communication system is highly sensitive to propagation distance, flow conditions, and background noise.
 Optimization of these parameters is required to ensure high-throughput and reliable information transfer in interplant communication networks.

-Fig. \ref{fig:rx_g_d} shows the attenuation and delay of the receiver as a function of frequency by considering $A_l = 5$ m\textsuperscript{2}, $G_l=86.4$ m/day, $V_l=0.002$ m\textsuperscript{3}, $K_{LA}=10$, $P_{growth}=0.035$ /day \bluecite{collins2010modeling,terzaghi2021microbial}.
-The attenuation of the receiver remains constant at $\sim$1, and the delay stays flat at $\sim$0.3 ms. This indicates that the plant receiver exhibits a frequency-independent response without a noticeable distortion, which resembles a linear and memoryless communication channel.
+Fig. \ref{fig:rx_g_d} shows the attenuation and delay of the receiver over frequency by considering $A_l = 5$ m\textsuperscript{2}, $G_l=86.4$ m/day, $V_l=0.002$ m\textsuperscript{3}, $K_{LA}=10$, $P_{growth}=0.035$ /day \bluecite{collins2010modeling,terzaghi2021microbial}.
+The attenuation of the receiver remains constant at $\sim$1, and the delay stays flat at $\sim$0.3 ms. This indicates that the plant receiver exhibits a frequency-independent response, which resembles a linear and memoryless communication channel.